pantheon-systems/pantheon-content-publisher-drupal/README.md

 Pantheon content publisher module allows you to integrate content created in Google Docs to your Drupal website.

 ## Requirements

-- A Google Workspace Account.
-- A Drupal 10+ site on Pantheon.
+-  Drupal 10+ site on pantheon
+-  PHP 8.2+
-- PCC CLI: Pantheon Content Publisher’s command line tool installation.
+-  PCC CLI : Pantheon Content Publisher’s command line tool installation.
+Directions to install the CLI are [here](https://pcc.pantheon.io/pcc-cli-setup).

 ## Installation

+To install this module via composer, run the following command
 ```
 composer require drupal/pantheon_content_publisher:"^1.0"

 ```
+And then push the composer.json and composer.lock files to your Pantheon environment.
-Refer the document for more information about installation and configuration of module  https://docs.content.pantheon.io/pantheon-content-publisher-for-drupal
+Refer the documentation for more information about installation and configuration of module [pcc.pantheon.io/pantheon-content-publisher-for-drupal](https://pcc.pantheon.io/pantheon-content-publisher-for-drupal)

 ## Feedback and Collaboration